 Dental sealants are an important tool in preventing childhood caries (cavities) and tooth decay.
-Especially when used in combination with other preventative measures, like biannual checkups and an excellent daily home care routine, sealants can bolster the mouth’s natural defenses, and keep smiles healthy.
+When used in combination with other preventative measures, like biannual checkups and an excellent daily home care routine, sealants can bolster the mouth’s natural defenses and keep smiles healthy.

 How do sealants protect children’s teeth?

 In general, dental sealants are used to protect molars from oral bacteria and harmful oral acids.
 These larger, flatter teeth reside toward the back of the mouth and can be difficult to clean.
 Molars mark the site of four out of five instances of tooth decay.
 Decay-causing bacteria often inhabit the nooks and crannies (pits and fissures) found on the chewing surfaces of the molars.
 These areas are extremely difficult to access with a regular toothbrush.

 If the pediatric dentist evaluates a child to be at high risk for tooth decay, he or she may choose to coat additional teeth (for example, bicuspid teeth).
 The sealant acts as a barrier, ensuring that food particles and oral bacteria cannot access vulnerable tooth enamel.

 Dental sealants do not enhance the health of the teeth directly, and should not be used as a substitute for fluoride supplements (if the dentist has recommended them) or general oral care.
 In general however, sealants are less costly, less uncomfortable, and more aesthetically pleasing than dental fillings.